MaxBWiseman/MaxBWiseman/README.md

 ## About Me✨

-Hello!
-My name is Max, and I'm an aspiring Full Stack Software Developer currently studying at Code Institute.
-I've always been fascinated by both hardware and software, constantly driven by a curiosity to understand how things work.
-Growing up in the countryside of Devon, England, I've developed a keen interest in technology and its technical applications.

-I see myself as a pragmatic individual who thrives in team settings.
-Collaboration and teamwork are key components of my work ethic, and I believe that together, we can achieve great things.
-Besides my passion for technology, I enjoy staying active and going to the gym.
-It's a great way for me to stay focused and energized.
+A driven and curious individual with a passion for understanding the intricacies of both hardware and software.
+Growing up in the countryside of Devon, England, I developed a keen interest in technology and its applications.
+I am sociable by nature and thrive in collaborative team settings, believing that greater achievements are made together.
+In addition to my technical expertise, I enjoy staying active by going to the gym, which helps me stay focused and energized.
+My goal is to combine my technical skills and pragmatic mindset to pursue a fulfilling career in the tech industry.

+Proficient Languages/Frameworks – HTML, CSS, JavaScript/jQuery, Python, SQL,  Django,  React

+Proficient Libraries for Python/Data Science – Scikit-Learn, TensorFlow, Feature-Engine, Pandas, NumPy,  SciPy,  Matplotlib.Pyplot,  Seaborn,  Plotly,  Pingouin,  Streamlit

 Total coding time since August 16, 2024 - [![wakatime](https://wakatime.com/badge/user/d85da0fd-b442-4c33-98af-3ef622520fc1.svg)](https://wakatime.com/@d85da0fd-b442-4c33-98af-3ef622520fc1)

-## My Goals🌱

-My journey in the tech industry is just beginning, and I'm eager to learn and grow as a developer.
-I hope to work in the tech industry at a respected company someday, where I can contribute to meaningful projects and make a positive impact.

 ## Let's Connect!👀

 I'm always looking to connect with fellow tech enthusiasts and professionals.
 If you're interested in chatting about technology, software development, or just want to say hi, feel free to reach out!

-Thank you for visiting my profile.
-Let's explore the possibilities together!
+Thank you for visiting my profile!